Fugees: Later career

 However, following the reunion tour, the album that was said to be in the works did not materialize and was postponed indefinitely, as relationships between band members apparently deteriorated.
 During the recording of the album, the group was plagued with creative differences.
 They recorded a song titled "Lips Don't Lie", but Hill did not like the song and, after some disagreements over it, the group disbanded again.
 The song was ultimately given to singer Shakira with featured vocals by Jean and after the title was changed to "Hips Don't Lie", the song was released a single and became a global hit.
-In August 2007, a year after the group's second disbandment, Pras stated, "Before I work with Lauryn Hill again, you will have a better chance of seeing Osama Bin Laden and [George W.] Bush in Starbucks having a latte, discussing foreign policies, before there will be a Fugees reunion".
+In August 2007, a year after the group's second disbandment, Pras stated, "Before I work with Lauryn Hill again, you will have a better chance of seeing Osama bin Laden and [George W.] Bush in Starbucks having a latte, discussing foreign policies, before there will be a Fugees reunion".
 Meanwhile, in September 2007, an equally outspoken Wyclef told Blues & Soul: "I feel the first issue that needs to be addressed is that Lauryn needs help...
 In my personal opinion, those Fugees reunion shows shouldn't have been done, because we wasn't ready.
 I really felt we shoulda first all gone into a room with Lauryn and a psychiatrist...
 But, you know, I do believe Lauryn can get help.
 And, once she does work things out, hopefully a proper and enduring Fugees reunion will happen."
 On July 15, 2017, an old song by the Fugees was leaked on Hot 97 radio; this led to reports that the group was reforming, which were later denied by group members on Twitter.

 After the group split, Wyclef Jean co-founded and headed the Yele Haiti Foundation, a non-profit organization "focusing on emergency relief, employment, youth development and education, and tree planting and agriculture" in Haiti.
-Pras Michel starred in a documentary about homelessness in Los Angeles and remained outspoken about Haitian politics.
+Pras starred in a documentary about homelessness in Los Angeles and remained outspoken about Haitian politics.
 Lauryn Hill continued recording and performing socially conscious music and went on to advocate for female empowerment especially within the music industry.
-Fugees also turned their recording studio, The Booga Basement, into a transitional house for young Haitian refugees immigrating to the United States.
+The Fugees also turned their recording studio, the Booga Basement, into a transitional house for young Haitian refugees immigrating to the United States.

-In September 2021, Fugees announced a reunion tour to celebrate 25 years of their album, The Score.
-On Friday, October 29, 2021, Fugees announced that their reunion tour dates were postponed to early 2022.
-However, on January 21, 2022, Fugees released a statement saying they would not be going on tour due to the COVID-19 pandemic.
+In September 2021, the Fugees announced a reunion tour to celebrate 25 years of their album, The Score.
+On Friday, October 29, 2021, the Fugees announced that their reunion tour dates were postponed to early 2022.
+However, on January 21, 2022, the Fugees released a statement saying they would not be going on tour due to the COVID-19 pandemic.
+The tour was rescheduled and set to begin in August 2024 but was quietly canceled three days before the first show, with no reason given to customers receiving refunds.
+The UK leg of the tour did go ahead as planned.